-Political violence is a major barrier to establishing capable local governments in many developing countries.
-In violent environments, political assassination by organized criminals is a serious threat to establishing local state capacity (Blattman 2022).
-Competent individuals may be deterred from political careers and electoral processes may be corrupted by illegitimate actors (Acemoglu et al. 2013).
-Furthermore, political assassinations remove decision-makers overseeing the basic functions of local government, such as managing public finances and recruiting bureaucrats (Finan et al. 2017).
-These functions are pivotal in delivering public services, accounting for 24% of public expenditures and 35% of public employment globally (OECD 2016).
-While the political effects of assassinations are well-documented at the national level (Jones and Olken 2009), much less is known about the effects of assassinations on the capacity of local governments to perform their basic functions.
+Political violence is a major obstacle to establishing effective local governments in many developing countries (Blattman and Miguel 2010).
+In many of these places, political assassination by organized criminals is a serious threat to establishing local state capacity.
+The capacity of leaders may deteriorate as it discourages competent individuals from politics and increases the involvement of illegitimate actors in the electoral process (Acemoglu et al. 2013).
+Furthermore, political assassinations eliminate decision-makers overseeing basic functions of the local government, such as managing public finance and recruiting bureaucrats (Finan et al. 2017).
+While the effects of assassination on elections and political institutions are well-documented (Daniele 2019; Jones and Olken 2009), much less is known about the effects of assassinations on the capacity of local governments to perform their basic functions.

-This paper investigates whether successful assassinations of leaders affect the capacity of local governments to maintain revenues, allocate public resources, and retain their personnel.
-I construct a dataset on local public finances, personnel, criminal presence, and political assassinations.
-The effects of assassinations are identified by comparing local state capacity in locations with successful assassination attempts against failed ones.
+This paper investigates whether successful assassinations of leaders affect the capacity of the local governments to maintain revenues, allocate public resources, and retain their personnel.
+I construct a dataset on local public finance, personnel, criminal presence, and political assassinations.
+The effects of assassinations are identified by comparing the measure of local state capacity in locations with successful attempts against failed ones.
 The results provide new evidence that the presence of leaders affects disaggregated measures of fiscal and personnel capacity.
-The evidence speaks to the significance of leaders in establishing capable local governments in violent environments created by the presence of illegitimate external actors.
+The evidence speaks to the growing importance of local governments worldwide and the significance of leaders in establishing effective local governments in violent environments1.

-I study the effects of successful assassinations on local state capacity focusing on mayors in Mexico.
-Mayors have authority over the recruitment of personnel, provision of basic services, infrastructure projects, and tax collection (Dell 2015; Larreguy et al. 2020).
+I study the effects of successful assassinations of leaders on local state capacity focusing on the mayors in Mexico.
+They lead the municipal government and have authority over the recruitment of personnel, provision of basic services, infrastructure projects, and tax collection (Dell 2015; Larreguy et al. 2020).
 Unfortunately, they are under constant threat of political violence.
-According to ACLED, Mexico has the highest number of attacks against local politicians in the world.
-No fewer than 85 out of more than 15,000 mayors have been assassinated since 2000.
-They are at least 9 times more likely to be murdered than the general population (Calderón et al. (2019) and Figure 1).
-According to data and anecdotal evidence, the perpetrators are usually organized criminal groups (Grillo 2011; Trejo and Ley 2021).
-They seek to gain political influence and exploit local resources such as fiscal revenues, construction projects, and extortion (Trejo and Ley 2021).
-Data further reveals that non-political violence does not explain the incidence of assassination attempts against mayors.
+No fewer than 85 mayors have been assassinated since 2000, making them at least 9 times more likely to be murdered than the general population (Calderón et al. (2019) and Figure 1)2.
+The perpetrators are usually the organized criminal groups.
+They seek to influence the local political process by retaliating against